Tobita Shinchi: Overview

-One of the oldest buildings in the area, the Taiyoshi Hyaku, was given 'cultural property' status in 2000.
+One of the oldest buildings in the area, the Taiyoshi Hyakuban, was given 'cultural property' status in 2000.
 It was originally built as a 21-room brothel in 1918 and was converted to a restaurant in 1970.
 The themed rooms of the brothel have been retained.

 History

+During the Edo period, the site that was to become Tobita Shinchi was used as an execution ground, and remained one of the biggest cemeteries in Osaka.

-On 16 January 1912, the red-light district of Shinchi Otobe in the Namba district of Osaka, containing 2,000 prostitutes and 100 brothels, burnt down.
-The brothels were moved to the current Tobita Shinchi location after a cemetery was cleared from the grounds.
+On 16 January 1912, the red-light district of Namba Shinchi in the Namba district of Osaka, containing 2,000 prostitutes and 100 brothels, burnt down.
+The brothels were moved to the current Tobita Shinchi location after the old cemetery was cleared from the grounds.
 The area is on the south side of the then newly built Shinsekai entertainment area, which was thought to be advantageous.
 However, there were many protests from anti-prostitution campaigners to the setting up of the new brothel district.
-Tobita Shinchi was one of the last licensed Yūkaku areas to be created.
+Tobita Shinchi was one of the last licensed yūkaku areas to be created.

-During the Edo period, it was used as an execution ground, and remained one of the biggest cemeteries in Osaka.

-The area escaped the bombing of Osaka during WW2, and continued to thrive until the Prostitution Prevention Law came into effect on 1 April 1958.
+The area escaped the bombing of Osaka during World War II, and continued to thrive until the Prostitution Prevention Law came into effect on 1 April 1958.
 However the area only closed for one night, the brothels re-opening as "restaurants" the next day.

 Tobita Restaurant Association

 To circumvent the anti-prostitution laws, the brothels operate as restaurants.
 Tea and snacks are served to the client in a private room.
 Subsequent sexual contact between the "waitress" and the client is viewed as a "private affair" between them under Osaka's liberal interpretation of the law.

-The brothels organised themselves into a trade association, the Tobita Restaurant Association (Tobita Ryouri Kumiai), although some genuine restaurants in the area are members.
-Osaka mayor Tōru Hashimoto was a legal adviser of the Association.
+The brothels organised themselves into a trade association, the Tobita Restaurant Association (飛田新地料理組合, Tobita Ryōri Kumiai), although some genuine restaurants in the area are members.
+Former governor of Osaka Prefecture and mayor of Osaka Tōru Hashimoto was a legal adviser of the association.

-It was reported in May of 2019 that all restaurants (159 shops) in the Tobita Restaurant Association were going to be closed on June 28 and 29, 2019, for the 2019 G20 Osaka summit.
+It was reported in May 2019 that all restaurants (159 shops) in the Tobita Restaurant Association were going to be closed on June 28 and 29, 2019, for the 2019 G20 Osaka summit.